Skip to main content

 • You have selected PR/MR comments in Semgrep AppSec Platform > Settings > Deployment in the Code section.

-Enable priority inbox
+Enable weekly priority emails

 1. Sign in to Semgrep AppSec Platform, and navigate to Settings > Deployment.